Updated for 2020!

 Cladding is a prime area for cookware manufacturers to skimp--and the thinner the cladding, the worse the performance of the pan.
 So unless you know a lower-priced brand hasn't skimped on cladding, don't buy it.

-There are so many things to think about here and there is no right or wrong answer.
+There are so many things to think about here and there is no simple right or wrong answer.
 It's all based on what kind of performance you're looking for and how much you want to spend.
-But I will say this: if you want to buy at the lower end, avoid multiple layers of cladding, avoid copper, and stick to tri-ply (i.e., stainless-aluminum-stainless).
+But we will say this: if you want to buy at the lower end, avoid multiple layers of cladding, avoid copper, and stick to a basic tri-ply (i.e., stainless-aluminum-stainless).
 This will ensure you get the best possible pans for the lower price.

 Copper: Copper is the most responsive cookware metal.
-It reacts to temperature changes very quickly.
 Think of it as the sports car of cookware metals: light, fast, and maneuverable.
 (And if it's sandwiched between layers of stainless steel, you don't have to worry about keeping it clean.)
-If you want super-responsive pans, copper is the way to go.
-The downside to this, though, is that copper pans don't hang onto heat very well.
-So if you want a pan for searing a hot steak or frying chicken, copper isn't the right pan.
+If you want responsive, lightweight pans, clad copper is the way to go.
+Unfortunately, we don't know of any that we'd recommend.
+All-Clad Copper Core sort of fits the bill, but because it also has internal layers of stainless, we discuss it below.

-Aluminum pans are cheaper, and they should be thicker and heavier than copper pans because you need more aluminum to achieve similar performance.
-All-Clad Tri-Ply is the industry standard against which everyone else competes; it's about 2.6mm thick, with an aluminum layer of just under 2mm.
+Aluminum-clad pans are cheaper, and they should be thicker and heavier than copper pans because you need more aluminum to achieve similar performance.
+All-Clad Tri-Ply is the industry standard against which everyone else competes: it's about 2.6mm thick, with an aluminum layer of just 1.7mm.
 It's probably the best performing tri-ply on the market.
-If you go much thinner than this, you are going to sacrifice heating performance; not only because of the thinner aluminum layer, but because of the lighter mass, as well: remember, core thickness (mass) helps cookware hold on to heat, improving its performance.
+If you go much thinner than this, you are going to sacrifice heating performance; not only because of the thinner aluminum layer, but because of the lighter mass, as well: remember, core thickness (mass) helps cookware hold on to heat, and eliminating hot and cold spots.

-All of the tri-ply cookware sets reviewed here have cladding better thicker, equal to, or very slightly less than All-Clad.
+All of the tri-ply cookware sets reviewed here have aluminum cladding thicker than, equal to, or very slightly less than All-Clad.

 The Cladding Process